Ernst-Georg Drünkler

 Ernst-Georg Drünkler (8 July 1920 – 12 March 1997) was a German Luftwaffe military aviator during World War II, a night fighter ace credited with 47 aerial victories, including two by day, claimed in 102 combat missions making him the thirtieth most successful night fighter pilot in the history of aerial warfare.
-The majority of his victories were claimed over the Western Front in Defense of the Reich missions against the Royal Air Force's Bomber Command.
+The majority of his victories were claimed over the Western Front in Defense of the Reich missions against Royal Air Force Bomber Command.

 Born in Bernburg, Drünkler grew up in the Weimar Republic and Nazi Germany.
-Following flight training in 1942, he was posted to Zerstörergeschwader 2 (ZG 2—2nd Destroyer Wing) operating on the Eastern Front, flying a Messerschmitt Bf 110 heavy fighter.
+Following flight training in 1942, he was posted to Zerstörergeschwader 2 (ZG 2—2nd Destroyer Wing) on the Eastern Front, flying a Messerschmitt Bf 110 heavy fighter.
 In October 1942, Drünkler transferred to Nachtjagdgeschwader 1 (NJG 1—1st Night Fighter Wing), and later to Nachtjagdgeschwader 5 (NJG 5—5th Night Fighter Wing), where he was trained as a night fighter pilot.
-Flying with NJG 1, he claimed his first nocturnal aerial victory on 13 June 1943.
+Flying with NJG 1, he claimed his first night victory on 13 June 1943.
 Following his 40th aerial victory, he was awarded the Knight's Cross of the Iron Cross on 20 March 1945 as Staffelkapitän (squadron leader) of the 1.
 Staffel (1st squadron) of NJG 5.
-Following the war, he became a teacher and died aged 76 in Sottrum.
+Following the war, he became a teacher for marine navigation and died aged 76 in Sottrum.

+Early life and career

+Drünkler was born on 8 July 1920 in Bernburg, at the time in the Weimar Republic.
+He joined the military service of the Luftwaffe and following flight training, he was posted to the II.
+Gruppe (2nd group) of Zerstörergeschwader 2 (ZG 2—2nd Destroyer Wing) on 16 May 1942.
+The Gruppe had just been formed at Landsberg-Lech and Wien-Aspern Airfield and was then deployed on the Eastern Front of World War II.

 World War II

-Drünkler was born on 8 July 1920 in Bernburg, at the time in the Weimar Republic.
-On 16 May 1942, he was posted to the II.
-Gruppe (2nd group) of Zerstörergeschwader 2 (ZG 2—2nd Destroyer Wing) operating on the Eastern Front of World War II.
-There, he flew nine ground attack and was credited with the destruction of an armored train, five locomotives, two freight cars and five trucks.
-Predominately however, he was tasked with making courier flights.
-On 1 October 1942, Drünkler transferred to the 2.
-Staffel (2nd squadron) of Nachtjagdgeschwader 5 (NJG 5—5th Night Fighter Wing) where he was trained as a night fighter pilot.
+World War II in Europe had begun on Friday 1 September 1939 when German forces invaded Poland.
+Following its deployment to the Eastern Front, II.
+Gruppe of ZG 2 fought in the area of Poltava, Kharkov, Kursk and Izium.
+During these battles, Drünkler flew nine ground attack sorties and was credited with the destruction of an armored train, five locomotives, two freight cars and five trucks.
+His most frequent employment was in courier flights.
+In late-July, II.
+Gruppe was withdrawn from combat operations and the remaining aircraft were transferred to Zerstörergeschwader 1 (ZG 1—1st Destroyer Wing).
+The Gruppe then relocated to Wiener Neustadt Airfield in Wiener Neustadt where the Gruppe was converted to the I. Gruppe of Nachtjagdgeschwader 5 (NJG 5—5th Night Fighter Wing) and placed under the command of Hauptmann Siegfried Wandam.
+On 1 October, Drünkler assigned to the 2.
+Staffel (2nd squadron) of NJG 5 where he completed his training as a night fighter pilot.

-Ruhr defence